Lunar observation: Naked eye

 Another interesting phenomenon visible with the naked eye is Earthshine.
-Best visible shortly before or after new a moon (during the waning and waxing crescent phases respectively), Earthshine is the faint glow of the non-illuminated (night) side of the Moon caused by sunlight reflecting off the surface of Earth (which would appear nearly full to an observer situated on the Moon at this time) and onto the night side of the Moon.
+Best visible shortly before or after a new moon (during the waning and waxing crescent phases respectively), Earthshine is the faint glow of the non-illuminated (night) side of the Moon caused by sunlight reflecting off the surface of Earth (which would appear nearly full to an observer situated on the Moon at this time) and onto the night side of the Moon.
 By the time the Moon reaches first its quarter however, the sunlight illuminated portion of the Moon becomes far too bright for Earthshine to be seen with the naked eye, however it can still be observed telescopically.

 Binoculars and telephoto camera lenses

 Binoculars are commonly used by those just beginning to observe the Moon, and many experienced amateur astronomers prefer the view through binoculars over that through higher-power telescopes due to the larger field of view.
 Their high level of portability makes them the simplest device used to see more detail on the lunar surface than what is visible to the naked eye.

 The primary disadvantage of binoculars is that they cannot be held as steadily unless one utilizes a commercial or homemade binocular tripod.
 The recent introduction of image-stabilized binoculars has changed this to some extent; however, cost is still an issue.

 A 10× pair of binoculars will magnify the Moon approximately as much as a 200mm camera lens can.
 The photos below were shot with a 200mm lens.
 The first photo was taken on 13 November 2016 at 6:20pm PST, observing the full Moon just hours before it would officially become the largest supermoon since 1948.
 The second photo was shot 24 hours later, and the contrast was enhanced to bring out details such as mountainous terrain.
 The next supermoon will not occur this large until the year 2034.